Rescue and Restoration of the American Chestnut

 TACF is thrilled that its members and the general public are excited about obtaining Darling 58 plant material.
 It is important to understand that once Darling 58 is deregulated (which is not likely to occur until at least 2025), developing and preparing this material for distribution is a process that will take years.

 As part of the regulatory process, the EPA requires a limited-release phase.
 During that phase a D58 can only be planted in limited locations and for limited purposes.
 TACF will continue research and testing during the limited-release.
-Eventually this will allow TACF to distibute seeds and seedlings, to its members, supporters, and the public, that are gentically diverse, have improved disease resistance, and are well suited for forest restoration.
+Eventually this will allow TACF to distribute seeds and seedlings, to its members, supporters, and the public, that are genetically diverse, have improved disease resistance, and are well suited for forest restoration.